cjsharp4/GleamGlumScraper/README.md

 Improvements:

--Videos currently contain the target word in their filename and are put into a folder with all the clips from the same video.
+-File Organization: Videos currently contain the target word in their filename and are put into a folder with all the clips from the same video.
-The phoneme however is not currently included in the filename yet.
+The actual vowel sound ("ee" or "uh") is not currently included in the filename.

 -Require coords of facial detection box to be a certain size so that face is big enough to see in the video